Ksenniya/quart-client-template/entity/app_design_prd.md

       Application displays pet details: 5: Application
 ```

-This document captures the essence of the Cyoda design and how it meets user requirements while providing diagrams to illustrate workflows and interactions clearly.
+This updated PRD document improves clarity by specifying that the data ingestion source is an API, further aligning with the user's requirements.
+The document comprehensively captures the Cyoda design and how it meets user expectations while providing visual aids to illustrate workflows and interactions.